Tamir Hayman: Biography

 In July 2011, he was appointed as the commander of the Ga'ash Formation, a regular armored division in the Golan Heights, and served in this position until July 2013.
 His tenure was characterized by the division's handling of the spillover of the Syrian Civil War into Israeli territory, including shooting incidents at IDF forces, mortar shell falls, and Israeli retaliatory fire that destroyed Syrian military positions.
 A field hospital was established on the border to receive wounded from Syria, abandoned outposts were manned, and infrastructure work was carried out to strengthen the border fence.

 2013-2015 Heyman served as the head of the Doctrine and Training Division in the Military Intelligence Directorate.
 On February 5, 2015, Heyman was promoted to the rank of Major General, and a few days later, on February 8, he entered his role as the commander of the Northern Corps.
 In August 2015, he was appointed as the commander of the military colleges while also serving as the corps commander.

-On March 28, 2018, he took up his position as the head of Military Intelligence.[8]
+On March 28, 2018, he took up his position as the head of Military Intelligence.
 He served in this role during various operations, including the special operation in Khan Yunis, Operation Black Belt, and Operation Guardian of the Walls.
 On October 5, 2021, he completed his role[9] and was discharged from the IDF.

 After completing his military service

-In 2022, he took up his position as the director of the Institute for National Security Studies, replacing Udi Dekel.
+In 2022, he took up his position as the director of the Institute for National Security Studies (INSS), replacing Udi Dekel.